quentinsf/icsv2ledger/README.md

 * For each .csv file you give it, it creates a .ledger file output (unless you specify an output file, in which case all output goes into the one file).

-* As it runs through the entries in the CSV file, it tries to guess which Ledger account they should be posted against, based on your historical decisions.
+* As it runs through the entries in the CSV file, it tries to guess which Ledger account and Ledger payee they should be posted against, based on your historical decisions.

-* It _shows you_ which account it's going to use, giving you the opportunity to change it.
+* It _shows you_ which account or payee it's going to use, giving you the opportunity to change it.
 If it got it right, just hit return.

-* When you are entering an account name, you get _auto-completion_ if you press the Tab key.
-You don't have to match the _start_ of the account name, so on my system, typing 'foo[tab]' inserts 'Expenses:Food'.
+* When you are entering an account/payee name, you get _auto-completion_ if you press the Tab key.
+You don't have to match the _start_ of the name, so on my system, typing 'foo[tab]' inserts 'Expenses:Food'.

-* It stores the history in a mapping file, for converting transaction descriptions onto account names.
+* It stores the history in a mapping file, for converting transaction descriptions onto account/payee names.
 You can also edit this by hand.
 It can load this in future as the basis of its guesses.
 It uses simple string-matching by default, but if you put a '/' at the start and end of a string it will instead be interpreted as a regular expression.

 * The account names used in the autocompletion are read both from the mapping file and, optionally, from a Ledger file or files.
 (It runs 'ledger --format %(account) reg" to get the names')